-Hamilton County holiday programs provide meals and gifts.
-Low income families (especially those with children), seniors, and the disabled are some of the main beneficiaries.
+Hamilton County free holiday programs provide meals and Christmas gifts.
+Low income families (especially those with children), seniors, and the disabled are some of the main beneficiaries of charitable aid.
 Receive free food, Christmas toys, Thanksgiving meals, clothing, and more.
-Continue Cincinnati holiday assistance.
+Continue Cincinnati and Hamilton County free holiday assistance.

 Christs Community In College Hill - Offers rent and eviction prevention help.
 Can make emergency payments and /or arrangements with land landlords and local community action agencies and charities.
 Call (513) 541-0303.
 The address is 819 Salvia Ave, Cincinnati, OH 45224.

 Ohio Valley Goodwill Industries Rehabilitation Center – Homeless veterans can apply for assistance with paying for security deposits, rent, delinquent heating and utility bills.
 There is also free furniture, computers and other household furnishings needed to establish a stable living environment.
 Also get food and help finding a job.
 Only homeless veterans can apply for this program.
 10600 Springfield Pike, Cincinnati, Ohio 45215, (513) 771-4800

 SEH is a group made up of dozens of non-profits.
 They focus strictly on housing issues.
 The organization will try to stop homelessness and keep people safe by using some or all of the following tools.